zachxu65/workshop/mvcAngular/README.md

 ## The Better Approach for Deploying Angular with Spring MVC

 The better approach for deploying the projects is to deploy the Angular application and the Spring MVC separately.
 The two applications should be created and built separately.
-The source files should be in different project folders.
+Their source files should be in different project folders.

 The Angular 5 project can be built and deployed to Tomcat using the port number 8080.
 And the Spring MVC project can be built and